 And if you’re like me and you collect baskets of Summer fruit faster than you can possibly eat it, it’s worth noting that this is an excellent way to use some of that fruit that may have moved past it’s freshest best or for odds and ends of fruit.
 Anything goes with this bread, so change it up with what you have on hand.

 Fresh fruit – My bread here features fresh strawberries, blueberries, raspberries and blackberries, but you could certainly use any fruit you have around.
 Raspberries, apples, peaches, nectarines, plums etc.

-As this bread is glazed, it doesn’t toast, but honestly, this one is at it’s best eaten fresh, out of hand, with a smear of butter.
+- As this bread is glazed, it doesn’t toast, but honestly, this one is at it’s best eaten fresh, out of hand, with a smear of butter.

-Keep in mind that warm Summer kitchens mean that our bread will rise much more quickly than in Winter, so keep an eye on it and enjoy the shorter rising time :)
+- Keep in mind that warm Summer kitchens mean that our bread will rise much more quickly than in Winter, so keep an eye on it and enjoy the shorter rising time :)

 This loaf is best in the first day or so of baking, as the fruit has a lot of moisture that will soften the bread quickly.
 Freeze any left-overs before it gets too moist.

 Get the Recipe: Glazed Summer Fruit Yeast Bread

-- 2 1/2 cups all-purpose flour
+- 2 1/2 cups all-purpose flour, spooned and levelled

-- 1/4 tsp salt
+- 1/4 teaspoon salt

-- 1/2 cup brown sugar
+- 1/2 cup light brown sugar

-- 1/4 cup water
+- 1/4 cup lukewarm water

-- 1 large egg lightly beaten
+- 1 large egg, lightly beaten

 - 3/4 cup milk

-- 1/4 cup butter at room temperature
+- 1/4 cup butter, at room temperature

-- 2 Tbsp white sugar
+- 2 Tablespoons white sugar

-- 1/2 tsp cinnamon
+- 1/2 teaspoon cinnamon

 - 2 1/2 cups fresh raspberries, blueberries, blackberries and/or quartered strawberries